reliability-corrected single items

 #> Estimate Std.Error z.value P(>|z|)

-Alternatively, it is possible to use the rcs
+The easiest approach however, is to use the rcs

 function to call